 Ella Fitzgerald was born a century ago today, on April 25, 1917.
 Her voice was like sunshine, or a glass of champagne.
-As a woman, she had great dignity.
+As a woman, she had great warmth and dignity.
 She was also a friend to Marilyn Monroe, who had been introduced to her work by jazz pianist and arranger Hal Schaefer in 1953.
 Continue reading

 The cover shoot for Art Decades‘ tenth issue, out now, has a Log Lady meets Readers’ Wives vibe, and the green font gives a nod to the upcoming return of Twin Peaks.
 ‘Puyallup Suburban Chic’ is shot by filmmaker Kimberly Kane, starring actress Lily LaBeau.
 Their collaboration evokes memories of Bunny Yeager’s 1950s work with Bettie Page.